rianaandrianome/custom-calendar/README.md

 ### DB used
 Firebase realtime database

-Tool: Flamelink Firebase CMS : to easily add schema GET and POST made with build in React Fetch method
+The Flamelink Firebase CMS was used to easily add data

+GET and POST made with build in React Fetch method